Share roles as files with Final Cut Pro

 Select ranges in one or more clips in the browser.

 Note: To share just a portion of a project, you must make a range selection.
 A clip selection is not sufficient.
 You can use the I and O keys to set the range start and end points.

 Do one of the following:

-Click the Share button in the toolbar, then click Master File.
+Click the Share button in the toolbar, then click Export File.

-Note: You can also choose another destination you created based on the Master File or Export File destination.
+Note: You can also choose another destination you created based on the Export File destination.

 Click Settings at the top of the Share window, then specify the following settings (available settings depend on your source media):